appsmithorg/appsmith-docs/.github/drafts/16506/16506_widgets_landing_draft.md

 /^[a-z -]+$/i
 ```

-If you enter a value other than an alphabet or space (number of special characters), the widget shows an error message "invalid input."
+If you enter a value other than an alphabetic or space (number of special characters), the widget shows an error message "invalid input."

 {% embed url="https://youtu.be/n6VUQN-wv9U" %}